 The Working Holiday Visa is given to young people from 30 countries, so they can work in Canada and travel.
 It is a random selection visa which means that applicants will submit their applications and wait to be randomly selected to apply for the work permit.

-How to apply for a Temporary Work Visa?
+How to Apply for a Temporary Work Visa for Canada?

-An overview of the steps on how to apply for a work visa are as follows:
+An overview of the steps on how to apply for a work visa for Canada are as follows:

-The company you work for must have a LMIA
+The company you will work for must have a LMIA

 After you find the job, the company that has agreed to hire you must apply for a Labor Market Impact Assessment (LMIA) from the Government of Canada.
 A LMIA is a document which the government issues and serves as an authorization for the company to hire foreign temporary workers.

 After the Canadian Government issues the LMIA to the company that has hired you, then it is time to apply for the Temporary Work Visa.
-This can be done online through the Government of Canada website or in person at any Canadian Consulate Office.
+You can do this online through the Government of Canada website or in person at any Canadian Consulate Office.

 You must submit the application forms and the supporting documents which will be evaluated from the Consular officers.
 The officers might also ask you to have a medical examination as well as an interview to determine your eligibility and whether you would return from Canada after your work permit expires.